JoshuaEstes/heroku-buildpack-znc/README.md

 ## Configuration

-Your app should match this layout
+Your app should match this layout:

 ```shell
 .